browserengineering/book/book/invalidation.md

         # ...
 ```

-In total, we ended up protecting the `style` field on DOM nodes and
+Thanks to these fixes, our browser now avoids rebuilding any part of
-the `children`, `width`, and `zoom` fields on `DocumentLayout` and
+the layout tree, unless it changes, and that should make relayout
-`BlockLayout` elements.
+somewhat faster.
 If you've been going through and adding the
 appropriate `read` and `get` calls, your browser should be close to
 working.
 There's one tricky case: `tree_to_list`, which might deal
 with both protected and unprotected `children` fields.
 I fixed this